xuedong/xuedong.github.io/misc.md

 <h3>Travel</h3>

-I love traveling and enjoy authentic local gourmet, if you want see where I've been, just check out my <a href="https://www.tripadvisor.com/members/Y9776YVsamuels">tripadvisor</a> profile.
+I love traveling and enjoy authentic local gourmet, if you want to see where I've been, just check out my <a href="https://www.tripadvisor.com/members/Y9776YVsamuels">tripadvisor</a> profile.
 I may think of starting a travel blog in the near future as well.